 TVS have launched another new bike thus augmenting their ranks with a new 110-cc commuter.
 Christened the ‘Radeon’, TVS claim that the motorcycle is a robustly-built product and will find itself a home among consumers who are in the market for a strong and durable motorcycle.
 At Rs 48,400 (ex-showroom), it does seem like a stylish option in the commuter segment.

-The overall styling of the motorcycle appears to be less in line with what has been the traditional imaged for a commuter.
+The overall styling of the motorcycle appears to be less in line with what has been the traditional image for a commuter.
 The flat, brown seat flows in a rather straight line towards the tail of the motorcycle, complementing TVS’ claim that the Radeon has one of the most spacious seats in its segment.
 The fuel tank has a design that echoes neo-classic motorcycles that are all the rage these days, and features additional support for the rider’s knee.
 Other style elements like the gold-encased engine and black alloy wheels further add to this commuter’s visual appeal.

 Powering the motorcycle is a 110-cc, air-cooled engine that churns out 8.4 PS at 7,000 rpm and a peak torque of 8.7 Nm at 5,000 rpm.
 The engine is nestled in a tubular steel chassis.
-The Radeon then has the same engine and underpinnings as the Star City+.
-To up the ante in the braking department, the Radeon comes equipped with synchronized braking technology.
+The Radeon then has the same engine and underpinnings as the StaR City+.
+To up the ante in the braking department, the Radeon comes equipped with Synchronized Braking Technology.

 Colour options comprise white, beige, purple, and black.
 TVS are also providing a five-year warranty.

 Also read: TVS Ntorq 150 may be in the works